lapshubdev/device/README.md

 - **Export and Sharing:** Export your data for further analysis or share it with friends, coaches, or fellow racers.

 ### Acceptance
-By using Racetrack Hero software and the associated hardware component, you agree to all of the terms and conditions below.
+By using LapsHub software and the associated hardware component, you agree to all of the terms and conditions below.

-### Racetrack Hero License
+### LapsHub License

 This software is licensed under the [GNU General Public License v3.0 (GPL-3.0)](https://www.gnu.org/licenses/gpl-3.0.html).

 ### No Liability

-The Racetrack Hero software and hardware component come as is, without any warranty or condition, and the licensor will not be liable to you for any damages arising out of these terms or the use or nature of the Racetrack Hero software or hardware component, under any kind of legal claim.
-This includes, but is not limited to, any accidents, injuries, deaths, or damage to property, including vehicles, that may occur as a result of using the Racetrack Hero software or hardware component for building a telemetry device with a lap timer or any related purposes.
+The LapsHub software and hardware component come as is, without any warranty or condition, and the licensor will not be liable to you for any damages arising out of these terms or the use or nature of the LapsHub software or hardware component, under any kind of legal claim.
+This includes, but is not limited to, any accidents, injuries, deaths, or damage to property, including vehicles, that may occur as a result of using the LapsHub software or hardware component for building a telemetry device with a lap timer or any related purposes.

 ### Getting Started

-To get started with Racetrack Hero on Raspberry Pi 4 and 0 W with GPS hat ensure to obtain following components:
+To get started with LapsHub on Raspberry Pi 4 and 0 W with GPS hat ensure to obtain following components:

 ### Headless Device
 <img width="480" src="https://github.com/racetrackhero/device/assets/7461901/e86ad624-afa8-47d7-b406-87adb6317e0f"/>